DigiScore/digiscore.github.io/pages/outputs.md

 ## Peer-reviewed published papers and articles

-2024    Vear, C., & Moroz, S., (2022-24) "Diving Deep with Nautilus: an analysis of musicking with a game engine as a digital score".
-Journal of Creative Music Systems.
+2024    Vear, C., & Moroz, S., (2022-24) "Diving Deep with Nautilus: an analysis of musicking with a game engine as a digital score", Journal of Creative Music Systems 8(1). doi: https://doi.org/10.5920/jcms.1261

 2023    Vear, C., Benford, S., Avila, J. M., & Moroz, S. (2023).
 Human-AI Musicking: A Framework for Designing AI for Music Co-creativity.
 AIMC 2023.
 Retrieved from https://aimc2023.pubpub.org/pub/zd46ltn3